bhanderisavan/roadside-radar-seg/README.md

 ## Citation

-If this dataset has contributed to your work, we would appreciate citing our [paper](https://www.nature.com/articles/s41598-025-23019-6) and giving the [Github](https://github.com/bhanderisavan/roadside-radar-seg) repository a star.
+If our work has contributed to your research, we would appreciate citing our [paper](https://www.nature.com/articles/s41598-025-23019-6) and giving the [Github](https://github.com/bhanderisavan/roadside-radar-seg) repository a star.

 ```
 @article{bhanderi2025radar,